DevShakti78/portfolio/README.md

 ### Challenges

 -   Difficulties with Bootstrap overriding CSS styles and positioning things in the intended places
--   Initial responsiveness issues with the card carousel
+-   Issues with getting the card carousel to work
+-   Making the page responsive on mobile and tablet devices, features such as carousel and animations caused some responsivenes bugs

 ## Bugs

--   Image caption has a text spin animation on desktop view, however the text that is supposed to animate does not show up on the mobile view (note: I have now added a function to remove the image caption completely from mobile view)
+-   Image caption has a text spin animation on desktop view, however the text does not animate on mobile view
--   Page is slow to fully render on the initial visit, most sections load fairly quickly but the projects section takes a bit more time (although this shouldn't be an issue as it will have loaded by the time the user gets to that section)
+-   Page is slow to fully render on the initial visit, most sections load fairly quickly but the projects section takes a bit more time (although this shouldn't be an issue as it will have loaded by the time the user gets to that section - unless the user decides they want to see the projects first)
 -   Due to the animations there could be some responsiveness issues on initial load on mobile devices.
-However this should automatically fix itself after a few seconds when the page has rendered
+However, this should automatically fix itself when the page has fully rendered
 -   When you click on a link in the navbar, it will change colour to indicate that it is the active link.
-However the colour still remains if you visit another section by scrolling the page.
+However the colour still remains if you go to another section by scrolling the page.